-We cannot comment on your behaviors, since you indicated (by choosing "neither") that you did not feel represented by either of the available options.
+YOUR SMI RESPONSES INDICATE THAT you are socially sensitive and have empathy for the suffering of others.
+We cannot comment on how these feelings relate to your thinking or behaviors, since you indicated (by choosing "neither") that you did not feel represented by either of the available options.